socketio/socket.io-website/source/docs/v3/client-api.md

   - _(String)_

-An unique identifier for the socket session.
+A unique identifier for the socket session.
 Set after the `connect` event is triggered, and updated after the `reconnect` event.

 ```js
 const socket = io("http://localhost");